betaflight/betaflight.com/docs/development/API/Dshot.md

 crc = (~(value ^ (value >> 4) ^ (value >> 8))) & 0x0F;
 ```

-With the same values as for the regular Dshot frame:
+With the same values as for the regular DShot frame:

 ```
 value = 100000101100